Welcome to the Early Years at St Ambrose R.C. Primary School

-The area was planned to give children an opportunity to involve themself in play that is challenging.
+The area was planned to give children an opportunity to involve themself in challenging play.
 The children are able to take risks in a monitored environment.
-This is vital for children's development and helps them to understand their own boundaries as well as challenging themselves.
+This is vital for children's development and helps them understand their own boundaries and challenge themselves.
 It is also vital for their physical development.

 Below are some images of our fabulous GIFT garden:

-What and how do children learn in Early Years?
+What and how do children learn in the Early Years?